Mystic Ranch

 Adding Halter and Lead Line and Using it Without Physical Pressure

-I presented the halter by asking him to “touch” it, something he understood and was happy to do.
+I presented the halter by asking him to “touch” it, something he had learned at liberty and was happy to do.
 I followed that by asking him for “halter please,” sticking his nose into the nose piece of the halter.
 He had no concerns or hesitation about doing so.
 Knowing that pulling on the horse’s head will trigger resistance, my goal was to never take the slack out of the lead line.
 I wanted Amadeo to follow my feel, the same feel I had used at liberty.
 If you want softness in your horse, you must offer softness.
 Here is a video of the first time I haltered and led him with a lead line.
 You can see the results.
 I was frankly astonished at how easily he accepted the halter and followed the lead line but it is logical.
 From his perspective, nothing had changed.
 The lead line connected us, but did not coerce or confine him. https://youtu.be/bQtLzKkY2vI?si=KN_XR64tcX1l-gFS

 CASE STUDY 2: ANTARES